Cipher Department of the High Command of the Wehrmacht: Production process

-The telegrams containing currently solved codes were stripped of encipherment and decoded at once.
-Messages enciphered with a code or cipher/cypher that was not solved was assigned to a cryptanalyst.
+The telegrams containing solved codes were stripped of encipherment and decoded at once.
+Messages enciphered with a code or cipher that was not solved was assigned to a cryptanalyst.
 Unknown telegrams were stored in the telegram registry, and observed for like types, frequencies, frequency of message intercept that Chi would like to be cleared before starting a systematic study of the code.
 Fenner stated that he did not think any clever cryptanalyst was allowed to work on more than two plain codes unless solution had reached a point where only decoding was involved.
 When messages were decoded the selection began.

 Selection process

-The practiced cryptanalyst can quickly determine whether a message contains a political or political, military-political news, administrative messages or those messages that content that could be used to provide intelligence.
-So call Passport messages, i.e. those messages sent to confirm the identity of an individual seeking a passport, were quickly spotted, likewise those only reporting press reports.
+The practiced cryptanalyst can quickly determine whether a message contains a political or political, military-political news, administrative messages or those messages with content that could be used to provide intelligence.
+So called Passport messages, i.e. those messages sent to confirm the identity of an individual seeking a passport, were quickly spotted, likewise those only reporting press reports.
 Very few messages were of objective interest.
 Moreover, nothing was so apt to reduce the value of a particular VN, than to publish trivial information.
 Hence in selecting the VN's it was considered important to give: